The City With The Many Names

 Arriving in Istanbul

-The most fabulous way to arrive in it from Paris is the Orient Express Train:
+The most expensive way to arrive to Istanbul from Paris is the Orient Express Train:

-white table covers, red velvet chairs, crystal, napkins, golden curtains and pink lampshades, heavy luxury, and style – this six-day pleasure costs £5700.
+Okay, I am messing with you.
+The reason I include Orient Express, is not because it is the most legitimate way of travel, but it is a dream for many.
+Imagine white table covers, red velvet chairs, crystal glasses, napkins, golden curtains and pink lampshades, heavy luxury, and style – this six-day pleasure costs £5700.
 If it feels strange to want to travel around for this sum of money, you can always take a fast plane or a modest bus.
+Not that eventful, but at least you will arrive at your glorious destination.

-Or you can arrive by ship at the natural harbor of Istanbul, called the Golden Horn: it is the major inlet of Bosphorus – shaped like a horn.
-Historians believe that “golden” stands for the riches brought by merchants of different origin and culture, which heaped at its shores.
-The search for profit gave birth to the City of Istanbul.
+Of course, you can always arrive by ship at the natural harbor of Istanbul, called the Golden Horn: it is the major inlet of Bosphorus – shaped like a horn.
+Historians believe that the harbor was named “golden” because of the riches brought by merchants of different origins and cultures, who used to gather at its shores.
+Their quests for profit gave birth to the City of Istanbul.
 Even nowadays you can see plenty of men fishing at the Golden Horn.

 In this urban marvel, taxis and buses, and even ordinary automobiles jam the streets, navigated by men with their hands habitually on the horn.
 Crowds cross the street even when the red light is on in this noisy chaos, second only to Cairo in its freedom of street movement.